oyoclass/python3-doc/doc/extralibs/sqlalchemy.md

 trans.commit()
 ```

-We can't see our result immedaitely, but we will read from this table in the next example to see the student we inserted.
+We can't see our result immediately, but we will read from this table in the next example to see the student we inserted.

 #### Read a Row